stuart-knock/docs/UserGuide/UserGuide-UI_Simulator.rst

   - Simulation Length

-You can find more detailed information by clicking on the |interrogationicon| icon next to each element
+You can find more detailed information by clicking on the |interrogationicon| icon next to each element.

 .. note::